jessmitch42/example-docs-docusaurus/docs/endpoints/create-an-ad-creative.md

 Unsuccessful requests will respond with a status code of `400`.

-Errors can occur for various reasons, such as a missing or invalid token or required parameter.
+Errors can occur for various reasons, such as a missing required parameter.
 To resolve request errors, refer to the `error_msg` in the response body for more information.

 ```json
 {